 STORM TIMING… Isolated showers could happen as early as this (Friday) afternoon across west Alabama.
 More consistent rain may happen Friday evening into the overnight hours of Saturday morning.
 The severe weather risk, however, will extend from 4AM to 4PM on Saturday, with the greatest risk being from 9AM to 2PM.
 That is when the greatest combination of severe weather ingredients will be in place across our region.

 POTENTIAL HAZARDS… Isolated tornadoes and damaging straight line winds will be the main concerns in the stronger storms.
 Some weather models are depicting the potential for a few supercell thunderstorms late Saturday morning.
 Any supercells that become discrete and isolated will have the greatest tornado potential.
 Definitely something to monitor as we get closer to this potential event.
 The risk of large hail is low, but not zero.
 The hail risk will happen in any supercells that can become isolated.
 Flash flooding impacts look to be negligible at this time.

-APP ALERTS… Once you have our free RedZone Weather app downloaded on your iOS or Android device, check out the Alerts tab (lower right corner) and tap the large, yellow Alert Settings button to customize the handcrafted alerts you’d like to receive straight from me.
+APP… Be sure to download the RedZone Weather app (redzoneweather.com/app is the link for the free download) to keep up with the storms this weekend.
+Once you have the app downloaded, visit the Alerts tab (bottom right corner) and tap the large, yellow Alert Settings button to customize the alerts you’d like to receive straight from me.

 Tap below to support this RZW sponsor!